damonhayhurst/cv/_collections/_experience/highwire.md

 tags: [AngularJs, Spring, PostgreSQL]
 ---

-- Developed features for SAMSigma, a SaaS solution, using Agile methodologies and test-driven development (TDD).
+- Developed features for SAMSigma, a SaaS solution, using Agile methodologies and test-driven development (TDD)
-- Acted as Scrum Master, organizing sprint meetings and retrospectives to improve team collaboration and productivity.
+- Acted as Scrum Master, organizing sprint meetings and retrospectives to improve team collaboration and productivity
-- Collaborated with cross-functional teams to refine product requirements and deliver high-quality software within tight deadlines.
+- Collaborated with cross-functional teams to refine product requirements and deliver high-quality software within tight deadlines

 <!--content-->